 Solution: This is best handled by professionals.
 The most common troubleshooting method involves a leak tracing dye and running it through the bathtub or toilet and cycling the dyed water through to see if it reaches the soil.
-If a leak is identified, zeroing-in on the problem area is the next task and will determine how much work will be required to fix the leak (cross your fingers for trenchless pipe repair).
+If a leak is identified, zeroing-in on the problem area is the next task and will determine how much work will be required to fix the leak.

 If you still notice the smell after checking these common culprits, contact your preferred plumber for a more thorough inspection.